 - Jupiter is the fifth planet from the Sun and the largest planet in our Solar System.
 It is more than 1,000 times larger than the Earth, with a diameter of more than 88,846 miles at its equator.

 - It takes Jupiter 4,332 Earth days, or about 12 years, to orbit the Sun.
 However, it rotates much faster than Earth, completing a whole day in only 10 hours.

 - Jupiter was named for the Roman god Jupiter, who is also the Greek god Zeus, king of the gods.
 He is also known as Jove.
 In Norse mythology, the planet is associated with the thunder god, Thor.

 - Jupiter has at been confirmed to have a total of 79 moons — 10 newly discovered ones as of July 2018.
 The four largest of Jupiter’s moons are called the “Galilean moons,” because they were first discovered by astronomer Galileo Galilei in 1610.
 The largest, named Ganymede, is bigger than the planet Mercury.
 The other three are Io, Europa, and Callisto.
-Read about the latest discovery of Jupiter’s moons here!
+Read about Jupiter’s moons here!

 - Jupiter’s “Great Red Spot,” is actually a colossal storm that has been raging on the planet’s surface since at least the 17th century, when it was first seen by telescope.
 It is only one of many such storms on the planet’s surface.